* Blood Work

 No. An anesthesia free dental cleaning provides no benefit to your pet’s oral health.
 Scaling (scraping with an instrument) teeth only makes a tooth whiter in appearance.
 This procedure does nothing to eliminate bacteria beneath the gums where damage is done and in fact the scaling without proper polishing leaves the tooth surface primed bacterial plaque to attach to the tooth surface.
 Anesthesia free dental cleanings are most dangerous because they give you a false sense of security that your pet has a clean mouth, leaving periodontal disease undetected and untreated.

-While under anesthesia, a comprehensive veterinary dental cleaning will include the following, without any pain or discomfort to your pet:
+While under anesthesia, a comprehensive veterinary dental cleaning will include the following:

 After recovery, your dog or cat is monitored by our trained nurses and is able to go home that same day.
-You will be given a full report of the findings and any additional procedures carried out along with detailed instructions of how to care for your pet at home in the following days after the dental cleaning. security that your pet has a clean mouth, leaving periodontal disease undetected and untreated.
+You will be given a full report of the findings and any additional procedures carried out along with detailed instructions of how to care for your pet at home in the days following the dental cleaning.